khanummer/socialMediaApp/README.md

 - landing page with sign in / register. and or different navbar if you are signed in
 - user edit & delete routes
 - posts

+bugs
+- If username is edited to a username that is already taken, app crashes
+- after editing a user, the settings button breaks.
+- edit bio value placeholder is bugged